AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-1/creating-a-map.md

 ---
-title: Create a map in [!DNL XML Documentation]
+title: Create a map in [!DNL AEM Guides]
-description: Learn how to create a map in [!DNL XML Documentation] for Experience Manager
+description: Learn how to create a map in [!DNL Adobe Experience Manager Guides]
 exl-id: e38a7fd5-2a29-4248-8e8f-e6a87e1eae9c
 ---
 # Create a Map